Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 The Atlantic Hurricane Season is Picking Up

 Climatologically speaking, it's about time for the tropics to turn more active.
-Even though hurricane season in the Atlantic Basin started on June 1, the bulk of tropical storms and hurricanes occur after August 20.
-This is because we have the warmest waters of the year at this time and tropical systems feed off of warm water.
+Even though hurricane season in the Atlantic Basin started on June 1, the bulk of tropical storms and hurricanes happen after Aug.
+20. This is because we have the warmest waters of the year at this time and tropical systems feed off of warm water.

 RELATED: Local Weather Forecast in DC, MD, VA

-The season lasts until November 30.
-Through August 24th, we've have had 4 named storms.
+The season lasts until Nov.
+30. Through Aug.
+24, we've have had four named storms.

 RELATED: NOAA increases likelihood of an above-normal Atlantic hurricane season